 synchrotron methods to advance our understanding ot the fundamentals of

-Fundamental Inner shell excitation spectroscopy of gases, surfaces,
+Inner shell excitation spectroscopy of gases, surfaces, solids and

 Our group has helped develop the most advanced analytical soft X-ray microscope in the world (a scanning transmission X-ray microscope at the Advanced Light Source in Berkeley, and lead the mplementation of STXMs at the Canadian Light Source (CLS) in Saskatoon).
 We are exploring new applications on a monthly basis.
 Over the past 5 years, in collaboration with instrument developers and scientists at the CLS, we have helped develop a new cryo-STXM with capabilities for cryo-spectro-tomography.
 We are helping to develop applications of soft X-ray ptychography.

 Please explore the pages of this web site.
-It contains highlights of our research, information about group members, opportunities for research positions, a list our publications with pdf donwloads, and links to tools we provide to others - aXis2000, BAN, the Core Excitation Bibiography and Database (~600 spectra of ~400 gas phase compounds!!), and a X-ray microscopy bibliography as well as links to related sites.
+It contains highlights of our research, information about group members, opportunities for research positions, a list our publications (with links to pdfs), and links to tools we provide to others - aXis2000, BAN, the Core Excitation Bibiography and Database (~600 spectra of ~400 gas phase compounds!!), and a X-ray microscopy bibliography as well as links to related sites.